How To Sound Like John Mayer

 Yet whilst this might be the case, John Mayer’s skills as a guitar player are without question.
 His phrasing is beautiful, he has exceptional control over his dynamics, and his feel is amazing.
 His playing is not overly flashy or complex and it always serves the song.
 He is without doubt one of the most tasteful and versatile guitar players in the modern era.

-In addition, John Mayer’s tone is sublime.
-In my opinion he has one of the best blues guitar tones of all time.
+In addition, John Mayer’s tone is amazing.
 It is so smooth and all of his notes retain perfect clarity.
 Yet when he pushes it, he can get that soft crunch that sounds amazing for the blues.
 Just listen to songs like ‘Slow Dancing in a Burning Room’, ‘Helpless’ and ‘Belief‘.

 I decided then, that in this case it is almost irrelevant if you are a huge John Mayer fan or not.
 The gear that Mayer uses is amazing for the blues.
 It will improve your tone and give you a rig that is great if you want a vintage blues tone.
 So without further ado, here is everything you need to sound like John Mayer.